KSJD

 KSJD (91.5 FM), is a National Public Radio-affiliated station in Cortez, Colorado.
 It primarily features National Public Radio programming.
 The station is currently owned by Community Radio Project.

 Translators

-In addition to the main station, KSJD is relayed by an additional two translators to widen its broadcast area.
+In addition to the main station, KSJD is relayed by an additional translator to widen its broadcast area.
 It is also digitally relayed to Rico, Colorado with an FM frequency of 89.5.

 Location

 The station is based in the historic Montezuma Valley National Bank building in Cortez, Colorado.